CSpanias/cspanias.github.io/_posts/2023-11-12-Nmap Notes.md

 ![ICMP echo permitted.](firewall_icmp_permitted.jpg)

-To see what happens in practice, we can scan a live host residing on a different subnet and add the `--packet-trace` and `--reason` flags:
+To see what happens in practice, we can scan a live host residing on a different subnet:

 ![Packet tracing during an ICMP echo request](icmp_echo_packet-trace.jpg)